Why You Should Care About ADA Title II: Top 3 Reasons

 When the ADA was first created (nearly 30 years ago), it was designed primarily for physical spaces (private entities were largely excluded from the ADA) and required organizations to provide reasonable accommodations for individuals with disabilities.

 Today, the act applies to the digital world, with the government requiring federal agencies to provide reasonable modifications for the disability community.
-This shift ensures that individuals with disabilities can access critical government documents, including public records, healthcare information, tax statements, utility statements, etc.
+This shift ensures that individuals with disabilities can access critical government documents, including public records, healthcare information, tax documents, utility statements, etc.

-- State executive legislatures
+State executive legislatures

-- Local government programs or services
+Local government services or programs

-- Counties, towns, and cities
+Counties, towns, and cities

-- Special purpose districts
+Special districts

-- Public transportation and transportation services
+Public transportation and transportation services

-- State and local government instrumentalities
+State and local government instrumentalities

 Benefits of Title II Compliance